 These life-saving interventions were provided to individuals diagnosed with ischemic heart disease, acute coronary syndrome, myocardial infarction, mitral regurgitation, and other heart-related diseases.
-This mission was organized in partnership with 53 cardiology screenings and interventions for 36 Ain Shams University, Loma Linda University, and Medtronic.
+This mission was organized in partnership with Ain Shams University, Loma Linda University, and Medtronic.
 During the mission, SAMS also conducted a two-day conference on best practices in interventional cardiology.

-f The feeling you get from treating patients and how grateful they are is very rewarding.
-The smile on their faces and words they treat you with- it's just priceless.
+The feeling you get from treating patients and how grateful they are is very rewarding.
+The smile on their faces and words they treat you with-it's just priceless.
 I actually say these missions are addicting, you start and you don't stop.

-> - Dr. Zaki Lababidi, SAMS Volunteer
+Dr. Zaki Lababidi, SAMS Volunteer